-A brutish van driver (Philippe Nahon) on their first night invaded the home, ferociously killed the family members, and kidnapped a bound Alexia.
+A brutish van driver (Philippe Nahon) on their first night invaded the home, ferociously killed Alexia's family members, and kidnapped a bound-up Alexia.
 After witnessing the murders, Marie hid in the back of the nameless killer's blood-stained, rusty van to pursue him and help rescue her friend.

-The film's highly improbable conclusion revealed the gimmicky, reality-shifting, absurdly-surprising "Gotcha" twist that the male killer was in Marie's psychotic, schizophrenic imagination - she was actually the killer.
+The film's highly improbable conclusion revealed the gimmicky, reality-shifting, absurdly-surprising "Gotcha" twist.
+The male killer was in Marie's psychotic, schizophrenic imagination - she was actually the killer.

 This fact was hinted throughout the early sequences of the film, including: